thillRobot/seam_detection/README.md

 #### Things To Do (priority top to bottom):

-- [~] use a .cpp class to improve the implementation of seam_detection.cpp, clean up the code in general, it is overbloated! - IN PROGRESS, see devel
+- [ ] IN PROGRESS - use a .cpp class to improve the implementation of seam_detection.cpp, clean up the code in general, it is overbloated! - see devel

 - [x] design and test process with multi computer cross version setup on robot with LiDAR and RGBD camera -> pointcloud and tf published by arm computer, vision computer subscribes